-A neural network is a type of machine learning which models itself after the human brain.
-This creates an artificial neural network that via an algorithm allows the computer to learn by incorporating new data.
+A neural network is a type of machine learning which models itself after the human brain, creating an artificial neural network that via an algorithm allows the computer to learn by incorporating new data.

 While there are plenty of artificial intelligence algorithms these days, neural networks are able to perform what has been termed deep learning.
 While the basic unit of the brain is the neuron, the essential building block of an artificial neural network is a perceptron which accomplishes simple signal processing, and these are then connected into a large mesh network.